lgonzalezrouco/pti/p3_xml/README.md

     java CarRental xslt

 The application will read the carrental.xml XML document into memory, transform it into HTML with an XSLT stylesheet and print it to the console.
-You can reuse the stylesheet from the example (car.xsl), but you would need to change it
+You can reuse the stylesheet from the example (example.xslt), but you would need to change it